Concepts

 |---|---|

-| Incremental Backup (Agentless) | Agentless backup via hypervisor native mechanisms, to a remote S3 repository. |
+| Incremental Backup (Agentless) | Agentless backup via the hypervisor's native mechanisms, to a remote S3 repository. |

 | Metadata Backup | Protection of virtualization pool and backup orchestrator configurations — essential for Disaster Recovery. |

-| Granular Restoration | Restoration possible at the full VM, individual virtual disk, or single file level. |
+| Granular Restore | Restoration possible at the full VM level, individual virtual disk, or single file. |

 | S3 Multi-AZ Offloading | Offloading to Cloud Temple S3 object storage replicated across availability zones. |